ValdemarOrn/valdemarorn.github.com/Files/Articles/JsCodingStandards.md

 ### A.12

 Use camelCase for function names, variables and properties.
-Use PascalCase ony for constructor functions.
+Use PascalCase for constructor functions and namespace objects.

 - Reason: Makes it obvious which functions are constructors functions.